gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/pathfinder.md

 | `Ctrl`+`V` or `Shift`+`Insert`       | Paste the text from the clipboard (if any) to current position                                                                            |
 | `Ctrl`+`X` or `Shift`+`Delete`       | If a selection is present, it copies it into the clipboard and then delets it (acts like a `Cut` command)                                 |

-Aditionally, all printable characters can be used to insert / modify or edit the current text.
+Additionally, all printable characters can be used to insert / modify or edit the current text.

 ## Mouse actions

 Mouse cursor can be used to select the text.
-Aditionally, a double click over the control will select all the text.
+Additionally, a double click over the control will select all the text.

 ## Example